Gracie Jiu Jitsu Vs BJJ

 Both are types of Brazilian Jiu-Jitsu.
 Gracie Jiu-Jitsu focuses on self-defense and practicality.
 Thus putting self defense first and how you can apply it in real life situations.

 On the other hand, Brazilian Jiu-Jitsu while it does have large self defense aspects it also focuses on competition and sport.
-Thus strengthening their grappling skills in training for competition.

 What is Modern BJJ or Sport BJJ?